seojuice

 2. Enable the Google Search Console API in the API library.

-3. Under IAM & Admin → Service Accounts, create a new service account named gsc-dashboard-reader.
+3. Under IAM & Admin → Service Accounts, create a service account named gsc-dashboard-reader.
 No project-level roles needed.

-4. Generate a JSON key on the new account and download it.
+4. Generate a JSON key on the account and download it.
 Treat it like an API key; don't commit it.

 5. In Search Console, under Settings → Users and permissions, add the service account's email (ending in @<project-id>.iam.gserviceaccount.com).
 Restricted permission is enough for reading.